 With this mini washer, you get fewer wash options than most of the other models we’ve looked at above, but it has all the necessities.

-It’s essential to keep in mind that the agitating ability of compact washers isn’t the same as a full-size washing machine.
-Overloading these washers can result in poor cleaning, especially if the laundry is excessively dirty.
+It’s essential to keep in mind that the agitating ability of portable washers isn’t the same as a full-size washing machine.
+Overloading these portable washing machines can result in poor cleaning, especially if the laundry is excessively dirty.
 If you’re washing your child’s clothes after a long day of playing outside with mud stains, then consider being very conservative and do more loads rather than try to fit everything into one.

-Another use for smaller washers like this is as a backup for when you get behind or use it for cloth diapers.
+Another use for smaller portable washing machines like this is as a backup for when you get behind or use it for cloth diapers.
 Some people would rather not wash their cloth diapers in their main washing machine.
 You could use one of these more affordable and compact models for that sole purpose.

 Costway Portable Washing Machine